 - A foundation for the final floor covering

-It’s advisable to plan this phase so that you have enough time to apply the screed to the entire pipework installation in one go rather than working on small sections at a time.
+It’s advisable to plan this phase so that you have enough time to apply the concrete screed to the entire pipework installation in one go rather than working on small sections at a time.

 - For underfloor heating where the concrete floor serves as the sub-base, the floating screed should be around 65 mm to 75 mm thick.
-As you lay the mixture, maintain a 6-bar pressure in the pipework.
+As you lay the concrete mixture, maintain a 6-bar pressure in the pipework.

 - Use a finishing trowel to work the screed between the pipes, ensuring each pipe section is uniformly covered to the same depth.